Australia Study Process for Students from Bangladesh

 2. Diploma programs

-Diploma programs are another entry pathway to university education.
+education.
 Many Australian colleges offer diploma courses connected to universities.
-After completing a diploma, students often enter the second
+After

 year of a bachelor's degree.
 Key features of diploma programs: